Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 end;
 ```
 6. Scroll down to the *"insert"* statement.
-7. Inside that CTE *"with"* statement named l_stg, the surrogate key and hash diff columns (_shk) are being created in this CTE that will be used in this script, to assist in identifying which rows have changed.
+7. Inside the *"with"* statement the script is creating a CTE named l_stg.
+8. The surrogate key and hash diff columns (_shk) being created in this CTE will be used to assist in identifying the rows that have changed.
 ``` sql
 insert into line_item_hist
 with l_stg as